Yammer and Office 365 Groups

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
 See Create a dynamic group for requirements and limitations.

 A: No, these are separate locations to store files but the members of the group have access to both locations.
-Files uploaded to Yammer are stored in Azure today and will remain so for the time being, while retaining all their current permissions and capabilities.
-With Office 365 connected Yammer groups, users will also be able to upload and store files in their group's SharePoint document library.
+Files attached to Yammer messages or uploaded in a Yammer Files page are stored in Yammer cloud storage, and files uploaded directly to the groups SharePoint document library are stored in SharePoint.

 We recommend storing content that needs the structure and management capabilities of SharePoint in the group document library.
-For easy, quick sharing of images and documents, or to stream videos in Yammer, we recommend continuing to use Yammer.
-Longer term, our plan is to migrate all files stored in Yammer to SharePoint to provide unified file storage.
+For easy, quick sharing of images and documents, or to stream videos in Yammer, we recommend continuing to use the default Yammer cloud storage.

 Q: Do my Office 365 connected Yammer groups follow my Office 365 group naming policy?